Sphereon-SDK/blockchain-proof-sdk/javascript/docs/AllApi.md

 var apiInstance = new BlockchainProof.AllApi();

-var chainId = "chainId_example"; // String | The chain where the content will be registered
+var chainId = "chainId_example"; // String | The chain where the content will be verified

 var stream = "/path/to/file.txt"; // File | The binary data (not hashed).
 Hashing will be done on the server side.
 The binary data will not be stored